 - Assurances of program activities related to voluntary services, serving high-risk populations, selection of and fidelity to home visiting model(s), model enhancements, enrollment, collaboration with early childhood partners and systems, high quality supervision, evaluation, subrecipient monitoring, maintenance of effort and non-supplantation, and limiting use of funds.

 - Rigorous benchmark reporting and continuous quality improvement (CQI) requirements which must be coordinated and implemented across state agencies.

 Purpose of Position/Summary:

-- Monitor provider claims to support appropriate utilization funds
+- Monitor PM and CQI provider expenditures, deliverables, and reporting to support appropriate utilization of funds

-- Remain abreast of current literature regarding NFP programs throughout the Appropriately relay this information to partners, colleagues and providers.
+- Remain abreast of current literature regarding Early Childhood (EC) systems, Home Visiting, and other evidence-based models/promising practices throughout the country.
+Appropriately relay this information to partners, colleagues and providers.

-- Work closely with the Title V and MIECHV Coordinators to prepare quarterly and annual reports as required by federal and state
+- Work closely with the DCS MIECHV Coordinator as well as ISDH MCH Epidemiologist, Title V Coordinator, ECCS Coordinator, and Help Me Grow Coordinator to prepare quarterly and annual documentation required by federal and state guidance

 - Perform other duties as assigned

 • Bachelor’s degree is required.
 Areas of study may include public health, health administration, education, healthcare, psychology, social work, or similar disciplines.